dwotherspoon/carafe/README.md

     ))
   )

+Note that the carafe folder must exist or you'll just get a 404 error.
 If you don't want to enable mod_rewrite, setting the server.error-handler-404 to the path carafe is being served on is equivalent.